DestinationSol/vanguardelite/README.md

 This module adds the Vanguard Elite (internal name `imperialBigElite`), an upgraded version of the Vanguard.

-It can be obtained by either starting a new game and selecting the ship, or buying it in a space station within a system other than the spawn system for 5000 credits.
+It can be obtained by either starting a new game and selecting the ship, or buying it in a station within a system other than the spawn system for 5000 credits.
 This module also adds this ship as an ally with three squads of three ships roaming around in each non-spawn system.